 By woocommerce-sl, posted on August 1, 2017

-The overall speed on a large number of interactions (1000 calls), a regular server will need 114 seconds to process the data (under 2 minutes), while on other code 4259 seconds (near 71 minutes), away much longer.
+The overall speed on a large number of interactions (1000 calls), a regular server will require 92 seconds to process the data requests, while on other plugin 4259 seconds (near 71 minutes), away much longer.

-The Cache Module is easy to deploy, this ca be done automatically through WordPress Dashboard at WooCommerce > Settings > Products > License Products, the Use Cache Module for API interactions checkbox need to be selected.
+The Cache Module can be enabled through WordPress Dashboard at WooCommerce > Settings > Products > License Products, the Use Cache Module for API interactions checkbox need to be checked.

 Read more